rupeshghimire7/BCT-Study-Room/README.md

 # 💻 User-Interface of SERVER

 ### Navbar
-You can see clickable Link formatted Logo/Name of company: StudyBCT, guides you to Home page.
+You can see clickable Link formatted Logo/Name of company: StudyWRC, guides you to Home page.
 A search bar that searches room name or topic and presents the matches.
 A login option to login or register.
 Toggle from within.